After realising that abundant life is using your fullest potential before God, you might want to ask how you can achieve your fullest potential.

 Do you need to enrol in the world’s most popular and best universities to gain it?

-You probably grew up in a society where the familiar and prevailing thought and the norm are that having a college diploma is one’s ticket to success.
+You probably grew up in a society where the familiar and prevailing thought is that having a college diploma is one’s ticket to success.

-Furthermore, getting a master’s degree or specializing in a doctoral program adds to your potential for better opportunities.
+Furthermore, getting a master’s degree or specialising in a doctoral program can increase one’s potential for better opportunities.

-In the “commonest” sense, this is true because a person who has attained the highest educational degree gets accolades, recognition and opportunity.
-More so when that person has achieved so much.
+In the “commonest” sense, this is true because a person with the highest educational degree gets accolades, recognition and opportunity, more so when that person has achieved so much.

-However, some have not even finished high school but were able to gain knowledge through practical life situations.
+However, some individuals who have not even finished high school have still managed to gain knowledge through practical life experiences.
 They have significantly achieved more than a person with a PhD.

 I am not saying that education is not essential.
-I want to emphasize that it is only through education that one learns how to meet their fullest potential.
+I want to emphasise that it is only through education that one learns how to meet one’s fullest potential.

-You might have attained all the academic degrees in the world, but you will still end up failing to carry out your fullest potential because you don’t have a personal mission in life.
+You might have attained all the academic degrees in the world, but you will still fail to achieve your fullest potential because you don’t have a personal mission in life.

 I learned that knowing one’s mission in life is primary in one’s quest to gain one’s fullest potential before the Lord.

-When one has discovered their mission in life, especially at an early age, you will be driven with so much enthusiasm in fulfilling what you want to do.
+When one has discovered their mission in life, especially at an early age, they will be driven to fulfil what they want to do with so much enthusiasm.

-You have that zest to pursue with diligence what you want to do.
+You have the zest to pursue what you want to do with diligence and determination.

-Years ago, I talked to two upcoming first-year college students at Central Philippine University.
-I learned they wanted to take the nursing course because of their parents’ desire.
+Years ago, I spoke with two incoming first-year college students at Central Philippine University.
+I learned they wanted to take the nursing course because their parents wanted them to.

-They revealed that deep inside, if they had a choice, both wanted to excel in the arts because they have a passion for writing, speaking, and acting.
+They revealed that if they had a choice, both wanted to excel in the arts because they have a passion for writing, speaking, and acting.

-I believe in the sacredness of supporting children to meet the full potential that God has reserved for them.
-I suggest that parents must take time to help guide their children to discover their mission in life.
+I believe in the sacredness of supporting children in reaching their full potential, as God has reserved for them.
+Parents must take the time to help guide their children in discovering their life’s mission.

-I have been through situations before when I have to wonder and wander about what will I do in life because I don’t know what my mission in life is.
+I have been in situations before where I have had to wonder and wander about what I will do in life because I don’t know my life’s mission.

-I realized that it was when I discovered and firmed up the life mission that I could confidently pursue my passion and meet my fullest potential before God.
+I realised that when I discovered and clarified my life mission, I could confidently pursue my passion and reach my full potential before God.

-You are wondering and wandering about how to do your fullest potential?
+Are you wondering how to achieve your full potential?
 Get to know your mission right now.

 Are you living to your fullest potential now by the mission that God has revealed to you?

-Kindly share your abundant life experience on the comment form below.
+Kindly share your abundant life experience in the comment form below.
 Thank you.

 So true Jonan.
 One time I addressed a room full of high schoolers in North Philly.
 They all echoed: “We just want money!”
 I said “Money cannot make you happy”.